swann-martin/equal-plugin-wordpress/install.md

 ## Wordpress in Vs Code

-To get informations from our database and display them in a page we need to use shortcodes.
+To get some pieces of information from our database and display them in a page we need to use shortcodes.

 First, we need to know how can we develop with wordpress in Visual Studio Code.

-- open your`src` folder in VS code.
+- open your `src` folder in VS code.
 We see some directories, the most important directory is `wp_content`.

 This is the folder where we will develop.